|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See ITW medium-term trend chart] A medium-term uptrend had started on March 23, 2020 at 115.94 and reached 224.69 on November 9, 2020.
-ITW gained -108.75 points, or -93.80%, in 33 weeks.
-The chart has formed a Rising Channel chart pattern.
-The uptrend support line (205.82) is broken.
+Medium-term trend: [See ITW medium-term trend chart] A medium-term uptrend had started on April 8, 2025 at 214.70 and reached 303.16 on February 12, 2026.
+ITW gained -88.46 points, or -41.20%, in 44 weeks.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The uptrend support line (259.21) is broken.
 A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 Daily Technical Indicators: [See ITW daily technical indicators chart] Daily technical indicators are neutral.
-The daily MACD line is above its signal line since December 31, 2020.
-This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current short-term uptrend is getting weak.
+The daily MACD line is above its signal line since May 21, 2026.
+The distance between MACD and the signal line is low, but getting bigger.
 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
-The distance between the Bollinger Bands is falling, and it was 5.47% on Friday.
-It is 56.13% lower than one year average.
-It indicates the period of low volatility of the stock price.
+The price touches the lower Bollinger Band.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
-During the last week, the price has crossed below the 50 Day Moving Average.
-Such crossover is considered a bearish signal.
-The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
-Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
-Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |